Theses and Dissertations Policy

 Privacy HoldOnly available to students who have privacy markers filed with the registrar’s office.
 If you select this embargo option, it means your thesis or dissertation will not be publicly available on Proquest or in the library catalog.
 Choose another embargo option if you would like to waive your privacy marker for your thesis or dissertation.

-• Embargo periods for ETDs deposited to the University Scholarship repository may be extended upon request by the student author and must be submitted before the embargo period expires.
+• Embargo periods for ETDs deposited to the TXST Digital Repository may be extended upon request by the student author and must be submitted before the embargo period expires.
 Upon expiration, the work is automatically made public.

 • An embargo extension may be for up to two years, with no more than two total extensions.

-• The University Libraries staff will deposit the electronic theses or dissertations from Vireo into the University Scholarship repository each semester.
+• The University Libraries staff will deposit the electronic theses or dissertations from Vireo into the TXST Digital Repository each semester.

 • Print copies of theses and dissertations in the circulating collection include submissions prior to August 2021 and MFA Creative Writing theses.
 These can be sent out via Interlibrary Loan (ILL).